MatchuPitchu/react-summary/05_React Routing.md

 # Multiple Pages in Single-Page App

-# What is Client-Side Routing?
+## What is Client-side Routing?

 - if URL path changes, visible content changes
 - traditional way: different HTML files are requested and loaded
-- when building complex user interfaces, we typically build `Single Page Applications (SPAs)`
+- when building complex user interfaces, we typically build a `Single Page Application (SPA)`
-  - only 1 initial HTML request & response, after JavaScript take over
+  - only 1 initial HTML request & response, afterwards JavaScript take over
   - Page (URL) changes are then handled by client-side (React) code -> changes visible content without fetching new HTML file

-# Using React-Router v6 (examples v5 look below)
+## Using React-Router v6 (examples v5 look below)

 [Documentation for upgrading from v5](https://reactrouter.com/docs/en/v6/upgrading/v5)